 - An annual books and supplies stipend–paid to the student–up to $1,000, which is paid proportionately based on the number of credits taken each semester.

 - The University of Mary is a Yellow Ribbon School which provides veterans who are eligible additional funds for tuition and fees.
 The Yellow Ribbon program is only applicable to servicemembers who qualify for the 100% benefit level and are not on active duty.

 You may begin your application for Chapter 33 via the VA by using the button below:

 Reserves/Active Duty.
-Called "MGIB" for short, this bill provides up to 36 months of education benefits to eligible veterans.
+This bill provides up to 36 months of education benefits to eligible veterans.
 Generally, benefits are payable for 10 years following your release from active duty.
-For more information, call toll-free 1-888-442-4551 (1-888-GI BILL 1) or visit the VA website.
+For more information, call toll-free 1-888-442-4551 or visit the VA website.

 Start your application for Chapter 30 via the VA below:

 This program pays up to 45 months of education benefits to a spouse or child of a veteran who is permanently disabled or died due to a service connected disability.
 The disability must have occurred while the veteran was on active duty status.
 A child must use the benefit between the ages of 18-26 and a wife has 10 years to use the benefit from the date it is issued.

 Please contact [email protected] for details or use the button below to apply for Chapter 35 on the VA website.

 REAP (Chapter 1607 of title 10, U.S. Code) is an education program that provides up to 36 months of education benefits to members of the Selected Reserves, Individual Ready Reserve (IRR), and National Guard who are called or ordered to active service in response to a war or national emergency, as declared by the President or Congress.